blakedietz/oop-in-javascript/chapters/1/questions.md

 > What is a function?
 A function is a way to manipulate an object.

 Not necessarily.
 A function can do many different things.
 I need to get you a more formal definition of what a function is.
 In mathematics, a function is an object that takes an element from one set and transforms/maps it to another set.
 In programming a function is a logical division of your program, which is why they're often referred to as sub routines.
-(Subroutine definition on wiki)[https://en.wikipedia.org/wiki/Subroutine].
+[Subroutine definition on wiki](https://en.wikipedia.org/wiki/Subroutine).

 > What is the difference, then, between a function and a method?

 In my mind, functions can exist without objects.
 Methods exist on objects.
 I'm not sure if this is necessarily the formal definition.
 Let's see what some other resources say.
-(Stack overflow post on the topic)[http://stackoverflow.com/questions/155609/difference-between-a-method-and-a-function].
+[Stack overflow post on the topic](http://stackoverflow.com/questions/155609/difference-between-a-method-and-a-function).

 > On page 4, the author says that first-class functions are represented as objects - what does that mean, then, in defining first-class functions?

 I think that I learned something new.
 Or that I relearned something that I wasn't familiar with.
 Either way, I'm learning with you!!!
 WOOOHOOOOO.
 Good questions.
-Here's a great (link)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function].
+Here's a great [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function).
 The most interesting part specifically is this.

 ```js
 // Example can be run directly in your JavaScript console